Football Sensei Logo

 Initial Elo for a New Season:

 • A team's Elo from the end of the previous season is partially regressed towards the league average.
-This accounts for natural year-to-year fluctuations and roster changes.
+This accounts for year-to-year fluctuations and roster changes.

 Updating Elo After Each Game (Completed Games):